tsmit291/workshop/README.md

 # Welcome to Part 2!

 Today you will learn (and expand upon) the following:
- - Semantic HTML layout
+ - Semantic HTML layout to build a resume page
+ - Link multiple pages to your site
  - CSS: Box-shadowing, Border-radius
- - Add multiple images to your page
+ - Add multiple images to your pages
  - Customize your page with colors, fonts and icons.
  - Deploy your site using Heroku